 Simple Ways to Keep Yourself From Overthinking

 “What if I had done that differently?”
 “Why is she looking at me that way?”
 “He must have asked me out by mistake.”
 “I should never have said that.”
 “I’ll never be as successful as she is.”
 “What if things go wrong?”
-If these are the types of thoughts that swirl through your mind over and over in an endless circle, you might be an overthinker.
+If these are the types of anxious thoughts that swirl through your mind over and over in an endless circle, you might be an overthinker.

 ways to stop overthinking and rumination

-Symptoms of overthinking
+Symptoms of overthinking and negative thoughts

 Thinking, in and of itself, is a good thing.
 Thinking about how to solve a problem best, setting goals for yourself, or being curious about an unfamiliar concept are examples of proactive and generally useful thoughts.
 This kind of thinking leads to productive outcomes: you find a solution, visualize an achievement to work toward or gain insight into something new.